nosada/mkosi-files/README.md

 # What's this?
 Configs and files for generating archlinux container image by [mkosi](https://github.com/systemd/mkosi).

-Expected to use this on Arch Linux.
+Expected to be used on Arch Linux.

 # How to use